Pages

 No, what really frosts me about this stupidity is that tomorrow, and in the weeks to come, I’m going to meet people who have never read the Bible; who, when I try to encourage them to do so, are going to tell me, ‘Hey, the Bible said the world was going to end on May 21 and it didn’t.
 Why should I read it?’

-I suppose it should be noted that today is The End, for some.
+I suppose it should be noted that today is The End, for some, no matter what day you read this.
 On average about 150,000 people die worldwide, each day.
-As I write this, at noon here in Arizona, several people have no doubt died in my state from disease, car wrecks, and the like.
-But the 150,000 people who may die today will die, not because of Camping's supposed end-of-the-world scenario, but simply because, as the Bible says at Ecclesiastes 9:11, "Time and unpredictable events overtake all of them."
+But those 150,000 people will die, not because of Camping's supposed end-of-the-world scenario, but simply because, as the Bible says at Ecclesiastes 9:11, "Time and unpredictable events overtake all of them."

-But as for the global ‘Judgment Day' (which, it should be noted, WILL happen someday - but clearly, as Psalm 104 points out, not in an end-of-the-world kind of way), far from telling us what day and hour that will happen, Jesus said exactly the opposite: "No one knows when that day and hour will come - neither the angels in heaven nor the Son; the Father alone knows.”
+The global ‘Judgment Day' predicted in the Bible will happen.
+But clearly, as Psalm 104 points out, not in an end-of-the-planet kind of way.
+Far from telling us what day that will happen, Jesus said exactly the opposite: "No one knows when that day and hour will come - neither the angels in heaven nor the Son; the Father alone knows.”
 (Matthew 24:36) If it were possible to calculate, from the Bible, the day and hour of Judgment Day, Jesus would have been lying when he said he didn’t know, that no one knows but the father.
 Surely Jesus is at least as good at math as Harold Camping.

 And if we could calculate the exact date it would have been pointless for Jesus to tell us, as he did just a few verses later, “Always be ready, because you don't know the day your Lord will come.”